bancolombia/secrets-manager/README.md

 }
 ```

-If you need to use a local instance for `AWSSecretManagerConnector` like localstack or a docker container, replace before connector instance with a new instance and the local endpoint like:
+If you need to use a local instance for `connector.connector.AWSSecretManagerConnector` like localstack or a docker container, replace before connector instance with a new instance and the local endpoint like:

 ```
-AbstractConnector connector = new AWSSecretManagerConnector("localhost:4566", REGION_SECRET);
+AbstractConnector connector = new connector.connector.AWSSecretManagerConnector("localhost:4566", REGION_SECRET);
 ```

 Remind you have to define your model with the fields you will need.
-You can find a default AWSSecretDBModel model, it includes default fields to connect a RDS database.
+You can find a default model.model.AWSSecretDBModel model, it includes default fields to connect a RDS database.

 To convert `JSON` to a `POJO`, it uses `Gson`.
 If you need use field with custom names, you have to create your model like: